buckmanc/cheatsheets_and_checklists/docs/checklists/recipes.md

 1. set timer for 4 minutes
 1. remove waffles with a plastic implement
 1. butter and syrup to taste
+1. if making more than one batch, unplug and replug the waffle maker
+	1. otherwise it will time out during the second batch
 1. wipe out the crumbs from the waffle burner

 ## misc shit